NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

 </pre>
 -->

-<p>We can also structure the car purchase contract so that the new owner doesn't get the title until after the downPayment has been received:</p>
+We can also structure the car purchase contract so that the new owner doesn't get the title until after the downPayment has been received:

 <pre>
 carPurchase(car, downPayment, monthlyPayment, schedule)  =